ken-okabe/wayland-desktop-container/README.md

-# wayland-desktop-container
-### How to set up your nested Wayland Desktop Environment with systemd-nspawn container, like VirtualBox
+# How to set up your nested Wayland Desktop Environment with systemd-nspawn container, like VirtualBox

 This tutorial walks you through setting up Wayland Desktop Environment with linux systemd-nspawn container on your computer.
 This is similar to VMware Workstation or VirtualBox, but linux only with minimal overhead performance.